mr150/mlut-project/README.md

 ```
 npm run mlut-dist-js
 ```
-or similarly for get CSS with `scss` suffix, if you want include it to `style.scss`
+or similarly for get CSS file with `scss` extension, if you want include it to `style.scss`
 ```
 npm run mlut-dist-scss
 ```